imrinahru/my-site-fresh/content/01_Essays/What LF Japan RUG Made Me Reflect On.md

 - As AI-native computing and composite-AI systems take shape, design can help make them transparent and usable—not just to developers, but to everyone.
 Without that, A2A-style architectures risk becoming black boxes layered on top of black boxes that distance people from the technology.

 I’m certainly feeling that distance myself: Switching to Linux takes immense mental effort; Failing to complete an IBM Coursera course on AI as I stuck on the terminal-based exercises.
-Despite the clear instructions, I couldn’t get the environment to work as expected, and eventually gave up.

 That's after hours of searching GitHub issues and Reddit threads, hoping someone had the same problem.
 Each error seemed to depend on some obscure factor.
-The tools didn’t explain themselves, and the guidance online—though abundant—was scattered and often assumed a higher level of expertise.
+The tools didn’t explain themselves, and the information online—though abundant—was scattered and often assumed a higher level of expertise.

 Tools like ChatGPT and GitHub Copilot helped me make more progress (ironically proprietary), but only to a point.
 If the first suggestion didn’t solve the issue, subsequent attempts often led nowhere.
 This was especially true when using the command line.
 And each time I hit a dead end, I worried: what if I can’t get past this? (#vibecodingsyndrome, anyone can relate?)